superasperatus/Automated-Placements-Excluder/readme.md

 `df_extracted = df_with_all_stats.loc[df_with_all_stats['ANYTHINGELSE'].values =<> ]`

-## Placements are Excluded on Account Level
+## Note Placements are Excluded on Account Level

 Yes beware, the scripts excludes placements on the Account Level in defined Google Ads client.